T

 Destination-specific money tips

-• Tipping 15-20% is standard for restaurant servers, bartenders, hairdressers, and taxi drivers.
-It's a significant part of their income.
+• Tipping 15-20% is standard for sit-down restaurant service, bartenders, hairdressers, and taxi drivers.